ScidaJ/CraftStatus/README.md

   * Manage Messages
   * Read Message History

 Select these in the `Bot Permissions` panel, then copy the `Generated URL` below and paste it in a new tab.
 From here select the server that you wish to add the bot to, and confirm.
-When you launch the bot your application should appear in the sidebar.
+When you launch the bot with the associated server ID your application should appear in the sidebar.